BlenderNeko/ComfyUI-docs/docs/Core Nodes/Loaders/LoadControlNet.md

 `CONTROL_NET`

-:   The ControlNet model used for providing visual hints to a diffusion model.
+:   The ControlNet or T2IAdaptor model used for providing visual hints to a diffusion model.

 ## example